 Give your brand a voice and show off your authenticity by answering frequently asked questions (FAQs) in a video format.
 Video gives you the chance to really bring questions to life and provides nuanced and contextual answers that don’t translate as effectively into text.
 You can also create accompanying graphics and visuals to better explain more technical answers, because who doesn’t love a nice pie chart.

-Instagram’s video capabilities have evolved so much since the app first introduced the feature in 2013 that you could argue it’s a video-sharing app now.
-Brands are able to pre-produce 1-minute videos for a traditional post, longer videos for IGTV, a series of 15-second clips for Stories, or a 30-second clip for Reels.
+Social media is the pinnacle of video and e-commerce, and Instagram is leading the way.
+Instagram’s video capabilities have evolved so much since the app first introduced the feature in 2013 that you could argue it’s now a video-sharing app now.
+Brands are able to pre-produce minute long videos for a traditional post, longer videos for IGTV, a series of 15-second clips for Stories, or a 30-second clip for Reels.

 Instagram has made it even easier to shop video on their platform, by allowing brands to link to products in videos.
 All customers have to do is click on the link to the product they want to buy and they can either save it for later or go to the product page to make a purchase.